Fukaya categories of plumbings and multiplicative preprojective algebras

 \section{Legendrian DG-algebra on a subcritical Weinstein 4-manifold}

 Recall that any Weinstein 4-manifold $X$ has a Weinstein handlebody decomposition consisting of 0-, 1- and 2-handles.
 Assuming $X$ is connected, one can find a handlebody decomposition with a unique 0-handle.
-Furthermore, Weinstein $1$-handles can be attached in a unique way, hence the more interesting part of the handlebody decomposition is the attachment of Weinstein $2$-handles along Legendrian knots in $\#^k (S^1 \times S^2)$ equipped with the unique Stein-fillable contact structures, where $k$ is the number of $1$-handles.
+Furthermore, Weinstein $1$-handles can be attached in a unique way, hence the more interesting part of the handlebody decomposition is the attachment of Weinstein $2$-handles along Legendrian knots in $\#^k (S^1 \times S^2)$ equipped with the unique Stein-fillable contact structure, where $k$ is the number of $1$-handles.
 If $k=0$, the $2$-handles are attached along Legendrian knots in $S^3$ equipped with its standard contact contact structure.

 Following Gompf \cite{G}, a surgery diagram for $X$ is usually presented as a front diagram in a \emph{standard form}.
-In order to give a combinatorial description of the Chekanov-Eliashberg's Legendrian DG-algebra (\cite{C, E}) associated with a Legendrian link $L \subset \#^k (S^1 \times S^2)$ given in Gompf's standard form, Ekholm and Ng \cite{EkNg} described a procedure called \emph{resolution} (analogous to \cite{Ng} for resolutions of Legendrians in $S^3$).
+In order to give a combinatorial description of the Chekanov-Eliashberg's Legendrian DG-algebra (\cite{C, E}) associated with a Legendrian link $L \subset \#^k (S^1 \times S^2)$ given in Gompf's standard form, Ekholm and Ng \cite{EkNg} described a procedure called \emph{resolution} (analogous to the resolution of a Legendrian in $S^3$ in \cite{Ng}).
 We give an example in Figure \ref{fig0} and refer the readers to the original references \cite{G, EkNg} for precise definitions.

-We next recall the description of the Legendrian DG-algebra, here denoted $CE^*(L)$, that Ekholm and Ng provides coming from a resolution diagram.
+We next recall the description of the Legendrian DG-algebra, here denoted $CE^*(L)$, that Ekholm and Ng provide coming from a resolution diagram.
 All our complexes are cohomological, thus we reverse the gradings from \cite{EkNg}.

 Fix a field $\mathbb{K}$.
 Let $L= L_1 \cup L_2 \cup \ldots L_s \subset \#^k (S^1 \times S^2)$ be a link given in the resolved form.
 Let $a_1,\ldots, a_n$ denote the crossings of the resolution diagram.
 One refers to the set $\{a_1,\ldots,a_n\}$ as the set of \emph{external generators}.
 Note each $a_i$ corresponds to a Reeb chord connecting $L_{v}$ to $L_{w}$ for some $v$ and $w$, where $L_v$ is the label of the under-strand and $L_w$ is the label of the over-strand at the crossing $a_i$.
 Thus, we can form the $\k$-bimodule